 This is a guide about decorating an artificial Christmas tree.
 Artificial trees have some advantages over fresh ones, especially if they are pre-lit.
-The actual adding of seasonal decorations, however, is basically the same as with a fresh tree.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.